kagechan5/Online-Projector-Deblurring-Using-a-Convolutional-Neural-Network/README.md

         pip install onlineProdebnet
 ### How to use networks
-Note that all of the following processes are assumed to be written in source files located under the src folder (e.g., src/main.py).
+Note that all of the following processes are assumed to be written in source files located same hierarchy as weight folder.
 1. Load models.

         import onlineProdebnet